 The establishing that none of the villain kids know what familial love feels like.
-This is not helped by one of Carlos's reasons for Auradon Prep not being so bad is that his mom uses him as a slave and doesn't even provide him with a bed, forcing him to sleep on the floor in a pile of furs; Carlos is 14.
+This is not helped by one of Carlos' reasons for Auradon Prep not being so bad is that his mom uses him as a slave and doesn't even provide him with a bed, forcing him to sleep on a mattress on the floor in her dressing room; Carlos is 14.
 Poor kid...

 This might be Fridge Brilliance as to why they act the way they do, as good much of what the villain kids do is to gain approval from their parents.
 This would especially be the case with Carlos, as, he would like to be treated better by his mother and get more than her protection (she did condition him to be afraid of dogs, hence why he does what she says), along with why he quickly befriended Evie.

 A slight realization might hit some people; The Isle of the Lost is home to EVERY SINGLE DISNEY ANIMATED CANON VILLAIN KNOWN.
 That could imply that threats such as Chernabog, The Horned King and The Headless Horsemen are all likely on there.
 If, say, Chernabog ever did appear...welp, lets just say it's gonna need to have a LOT more than a Fairy Godmother's Wand to keep back the DISNEY DEVIL!

 If he's still there after all this time, it's safe to say he isn't gonna get out anytime soon.